gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 Tags: Go, SQL
 ---

 We have a giant test suite at work, mostly in Go.
 The test coverage is great, but it means that it's not *that* fast to run, and it only will get slower over time.

-An esteemed colleague of mine did some benchmarking and identified that a big chunk of time in tests was spent simply creating a SQLite database with the right schema, before the test code gets to even run!
-Since every test has its own database for isolation and reproducibility, that's costly.
+Almost every test needs a pristine database.
+We are spending a ton of CPU time just applying again and again the same SQL migrations at the start of each test.

 As mentioned in a [previous article](/blog/an_optimization_and_debugging_story_go_dtrace.html), thousands (!) of SQL migrations have accumulated over the years, and I had to fix a performance issue where we spent a lot of time simply gathering all migration files (not even applying them).